CDCgov/FoodNetTrends/README.md

 ### Dashboard Customization

-The dashboard appearance and behavior can be customized through pipeline parameters:
+The dashboard generation can be controlled through pipeline profiles:

-- `--enable_dashboard`: Enable/disable dashboard generation (default: true)
+- Use `-profile no_dashboard` to disable dashboard generation
-- `--dashboard_title`: Custom title for the dashboard
-- `--dashboard_logo`: Path to custom logo image for branding
+- Dashboard is enabled by default in all other profiles

 ## Requirements